Thomas Bay: Devil's Country

-Moon Lake and the Devil Creatures
+Moon Lake and the devil creatures

-Charlie claimed to have arrived in Thomas Bay, but could not find the half-moon shaped lake.
-Instead he spent some time off an S-shaped lake (actually called Ess Lake).
-He claimed that the surrounding area seemed oddly devoid of life; there were no squirrels, no birds, etc. Wanting to get his bearings after he found the large chunk of quartz he later brought back in his canoe, he climbed to the top of a ridge.
-From there he could spot Frederick Sound, Cape of the Straight Light, the point of Vanderput Spit (Point Vanderput), and Sukhoi Island from the mouth of Wrangell Narrows.
+Charlie claimed to have arrived in Thomas Bay after three relatively uneventful days of camping, first in Ideal Bay and then Ruth Island.
+When he arrived in the Thomas Bay area, he could not find the half-moon-shaped lake according to the native’s instructions.
+Charlie said it began raining heavily for several days, causing him to remain stuck at his campsite, where he resorted to eating and sleeping much of the time.
+When the weather had cleared, later that week, Charlie decided to find some grouse to hunt, and search for the lake in question in the process.
+He would end up hiking several miles from the campsite.
+Rather than a half-moon-shaped lake, he instead found and spent some time near an S-shaped lake (actually called Ess Lake).
+Charlie claimed that the surrounding area seemed oddly devoid of life; there were no squirrels, no birds, or any wild sounds.
+Wanting to get his bearings, and having found a large chunk of quartz (which he placed back in his canoe), he climbed to the top of a ridge.
+From that vantage point, he could spot Frederick Sound, Cape of the Straight Light, the point of Vanderput Spit (Point Vanderput), and Sukhoi Island from the mouth of Wrangell Narrows.
 Behind the ridge, Charlie finally spotted the half-moon shaped lake, which is where the Patterson Glacier ends at a lake which drains into the Patterson River.

-It was from this point that Charlie claims that a swarm of "devil creatures" were making their way up the ridge from the half-moon shaped lake.
-Charlie claimed that he barely managed to outrun the strange creatures and that he received several scratches along his back from them.
+It was from this point that Charlie claims that a group of "devil creatures" were making their way up the ridge from the half-moon shaped lake.
+Charlie claimed to have begun running back to his canoe immediately, and that he barely managed to beat the strange creatures.
+He also stated that he received several scratches on his back from as he managed to paddle away.
 He never returned to the area.

-Strangest Story Ever
+"Strangest Story Ever"

-The people who have had encounters with these creatures seem to go into hysterics and are usually deemed "temporarily insane."
-The creatures have always been described as looking neither like man or monkey, but covered with coarse hair and oozing sores.
-They are foul smelling.
+The people who have had encounters with these creatures seem to go into hysterics and are usually deemed "temporarily insane".
+The creatures have always been described as looking neither like man or ape, but covered with coarse hair and allegedly "oozing sores", with a foul or musky smell.
 They are about 4 ft tall and have claw-like fingers.

 In 1925, a trapper reported losing a dog in the hills around Thomas Bay, but finding strange tracks, with the hind feet resembling a cross between a bear's and a human's footprints.
 The trapper returned later to find the traps he had hastily left; some were sprung, some were not.
 Some were destroyed.
 He set out to try to find his dog, and was never seen again.